 All students will return to the Chapel Hill campus to take the OSCE, which is held on the last Thursday of the rotation.
 Students at distant sites (Area L, Asheville, Cabarrus, Charlotte, and Wilmington) should be dismissed from their offices after clinic ends on Tuesday evening (after 5pm) so they are able to return to Chapel Hill.
 The students in Chapel Hill and Greensboro should be dismissed at 5pm on Wednesday.

 Report to the Clinical Skills Center for the OSCE.
 You will be notified of your group assignment and time in advance.
 This schedule CANNOT be altered.
 If, for some emergency, you can't be there call the Department of Family Medicine (966-3711) and ask for Carolyn Joines (966-2824, direct).

 The information below will help you better prepare for the OSCE.
 Please read the section in detail.

 The Family Medicine OSCE is a 5-patient examination that uses simulated patients to test student's clinical reasoning skills.
 Each student will see five Standardized Patient (SP) cases, 1 chronic, 2 acute and 2 patient education.
 Students will have 40 minutes to complete the chronic and acute cases and 20 minutes for each patient education case.

-The 2 acute cases will come from the list of common acute complaints found in the Log Core Clinical Conditions under Learning Objectives (left side bar) and include Abdominal pain, Anxiety, Chest Pain, Cough, Diarrhea, Dizziness, Dyspnea or Wheezing, Dysuria, Eye complaints (Discharge, Pain, Redness), Fatigue, Fever, Headache, Joint/extremity pain, Menstrual Irregularities, Nausea/Vomiting, Pelvic Pain, Rash, URI Sx (Earache, nasal congestion, sore throat) and Vaginal Bleeding/Discharge/Irritation.
+The 2 acute cases will come from this list of common acute complaints: Abdominal pain, Chest Pain, Cough, Diarrhea, Dizziness, Dyspnea or Wheezing, Dysuria, Fever, Headache, Nausea/Vomiting, Pelvic Pain, URI Sx (Earache, nasal congestion, sore throat) and Vaginal Bleeding/Discharge/Irritation.

-The chronic case will come from the list of common chronic conditions found in the Log Core Clinical Conditions under Learning Objectives (left side bar) and include Arthritis, Astham, COPD, Chronic Kidney Disease, Congestive Heart Failure, Coronary Artery Disease, Depression, Diabtetes Mellitus Type 2, Hypertension, Osteoporosis.
+The chronic case will come from this list of common chronic conditions: Asthma, COPD, Chronic Kidney Disease, Congestive Heart Failure, Coronary Artery Disease, Depression, Diabtetes Mellitus Type 2, Hypertension.